swagtop/bevy-flake/docs/details.md

 ### Step 3: Set environment variables for all targets

 This is a small section, where we simply export environment variables that are used - or could be used - by any target.
+You can add your own here!

 ```bash
 # Environment variables for all targets.